utkuozbulak/pytorch-cnn-adversarial-attacks/README.md

 Below, are some sample results for each operation.

 ## Fast Gradient Sign - Untargeted
 In this operation we update the original image with signs of the received gradient on the first layer.
 Untargeted version aims to reduce the confidence of the initial class.
+The code breaks as soon as the image stops being classified as the original label.

 <table border=0 width="50px" >
 	<tbody>